HR-White-Out/Products-API/README.md

 # Products-API
 by Dennis Cao

-This is a back-end node/express/Postgres application that provides an API to an e-Commerce front end.
+This is a back-end node/express/Postgres application that provides an API to an e-Commerce front end. <br>
 Original Goal: <2000ms under load of 1000 res/sec with an error rate < 0.1 %